 Palm oil is found in everyday foods and cosmetics and is contributing to the rapid deforestation in Sumatra.
 Orangutan habitat is being cleared at an alarming rate to make way for the palm oil plantations as it is a huge income and employment for countries such as Indonesia.

-Sumatran orangutans are not the only species which are critically endangered the Sumatran Tiger, Elephant and Rhino are too as they all share the same habitat.
+Did you know that Sumatran orangutans are not the only species which are critically endangered? the Sumatran Tiger, Elephant and Rhino are too as they all share the same habitat.
+The only place on earth where these species live alongside each other.

 For more information on Sumatran orangutans and how you can help please refer to the Sumatran Orangutan Society’s website. www.orangutans-sos.org/crisis/